Winston Churchill’s Grandson Slams ‘Pathetic Inadequate’ Donald Trump For Skipping WWI Cemetery Visit

 Trump’s visit was controversial from the outset, with the American president blasting his French host on Twitter shortly after he arrived.
 Trump called out French President Emmanuel Macron for floating the idea that the EU would start its own joint army to protect against aggression from the United States or Russia.
 Previously, Trump had called on European countries to do more to defend themselves and rely less on the United States.

-Ironically, like his American counterpart, Soames has gotten a reputation for being a bit boorish.
+Ironically, like his American counterpart, Soames has built a reputation for being a bit boorish.
 He has been criticized as being sexist, and in 2005 a book detailed his allegedly improper behavior toward women.

 As the Telegraph noted, Soames defended himself and said the allegations were untrue.